kemra102/puppet-cloudwatchlogs/README.md

 ## Reference

+### `state_file`:

+Defaults:

+* Amazon Linux: `/var/lib/awslogs/agent-state`
+* Other: `/var/awslogs/state/agent-state`

+State file for the awslogs agent.

 ### `logs`:

 Default: `[ { 'Messages' => '/var/log/messages', }, { 'Secure' => '/var/log/secure', }, ]`

-A hash of arrays containg the 'name' & the 'path' of the log file(s) of the log file(s) to be sent to Cloudwatch Logs.
+An array of hashes containing the 'name' & the 'path' of the log file(s) to be sent to Cloudwatch Logs.

 ### `region`: